Heng-xiu/docscan/README.md

 * [veraPDF](http://verapdf.org/), "a purpose-built, open source, file-format validator covering all PDF/A parts and conformance levels".
 * [jHove](http://jhove.openpreservation.org/), "a file format identification, validation and characterisation tool"
+* Apache's [PDFBox](https://pdfbox.apache.org), "open source Java tool for working with PDF documents"

-Both veraPDF and jHove need to have a Java runtime environment installed.
+All above tools, veraPDF, jHove, and PDFBox, need to have a Java runtime environment installed.
 Please check on the respective project pages for details.

 To analyze OfficeOpenXML (Microsoft Office) or OpenDocument (LibreOffice) documents, the library *QuaZIP* for Qt5 (sometimes called 'QuaZIP5') needs to be installed.
 Most Linux distribution offer packages.